Inferior vena cava: Tributaries

 The specific levels of the tributaries are as follows:

 Because the inferior vena cava is located to the right of the midline, drainage of the tributaries is not always symmetrical.
 On the right, the gonadal veins and suprarenal veins drain into the inferior vena cava directly.
 On the left, they drain into the renal vein which in turn drains into the inferior vena cava.
 By contrast, all the lumbar veins and hepatic veins usually drain directly into the inferior vena cava.

 Development

 In the embryo, the inferior vena cava and right auricle are separated by the valve of the inferior vena cava, also known as the Eustachian valve.
 In the adult, this valve typically has totally regressed or remains as a small fold of endocardium.

-Variation

-Rarely, the inferior vena cava may vary in its size and position.
-In transposition of the great arteries the inferior vena cava may lie on the left.
+Anatomy variations

+The anatomy of the IVC can exhibit abnormalities in approximately 8.7% of the global population.
+These variations may arise during its development, specifically between the 4th and 8th weeks of gestation, due to the intricate process of vessel formation.
+The IVC is composed of four segments formed from the anastomoses of various vessels: hepatic, suprarenal, renal, and infrarenal.
+The hepatic segment originates from the vitelline vein, while the suprarenal segment includes a portion of the right subcardinal vein that does not regress.
+The renal segment is created through the anastomoses of the right suprasubcardinal and postsubcardinal veins, and the infrarenal segment derives from the right supracardinal vein.
+The subcardinal and supracardinal veins gradually replace the postcardinal veins, which persist as the common iliac veins within the pelvis.

+The formation of the IVC is a complex process that can result in anomalies.
+These anomalies are more frequently observed in individuals with other cardiovascular defects.
+The most common variants are the duplicated IVC and left IVC.
+In a duplicated IVC, both supracardinal veins persist, a rare variant affecting 0.2–3% of the population.
+Most of these anatomical variations are asymptomatic, but their identification is crucial for the accurate planning of complex surgeries to avoid complications.
+Ultrasound (US) systems are typically used to identify these variations; however, other techniques such as computed tomography (CT), which involves ionizing radiation, or magnetic resonance imaging (MRI), which is more costly, are often preferred due to the user-dependent nature of US analysis.

 In between 0.2% to 0.3% of people, the inferior vena cava may be duplicated beneath the level of the renal veins.